intowow/CrystalExpressDocumentation-iOS/docs/docs/content-ad.md

 ## Requirements
 - Content AD is designed for scrollView page.
-- Pair with streamView, not 1 content page.

 ## Init ContentADHelper
 Pair ContentADHelper with your streams, so initialize it in your stream viewController (or the class you init/manage detail page viewControllers), then assign it to detail page viewController.